Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""

-1. User request to log in the system.
+1. User requests to log in the system.
 2. System receives the request and allows user to logout the system.

 Alternative Flow